DxPopup Class

 Display Custom Content

-Use the HeaderContentTemplate, BodyContentTemplate, and FooterContentTemplate properties to display any UI fragment in Popup elements.
-A UI fragment can include formatted text, images, another component, and so on.
+Use HeaderContentTemplate, BodyContentTemplate, and FooterContentTemplate properties to display any UI render fragment in Popup elements.
+A render fragment can include formatted text, images, or another component.
+These templates affect content area only.

 These templates take priority over the *Text and *CssClass properties described above.